 Fourth Week of Pregnancy: Week by Week

-What to expect in the 4th week of Pregnancy
+What to expect in your 4th week of pregnancy: Signs & Symptoms

 Belly Size At 4 Weeks Pregnant

 Your belly will not be noticeably any bigger during your 4th week of pregnancy.
 Many women don’t even know they are pregnant yet, and your belly will look just as it did before you became pregnant.

 Call your doctor to make a prenatal appointment.
 While most doctors will wait to see a pregnant woman until a little later in her pregnancy, it is a good idea to get something on the books.

 If you are feeling well and tolerating all foods right now, make sure to load up on veggies and nutritious foods like low-mercury fish and shellfish 2 times a week.
 You may not be able to stomach anything but plain crackers and ginger ale in a few weeks so take advantage of your appetite while you feel like eating.

 Embrace naptime.
 Even this early in your pregnancy you may feel tired.
 You must prioritize your health through this entire journey, so if your body needs a nap, take that nap!

 If you have had a positive pregnancy test, you may want to keep it in a keepsake box